For a new limited series art journal, Milk seeks works of visual art and writing by artist-mothers on the topic of motherhood. See below for details.

 Is there payment for publication?

-Also no. This is an art journal, which will be produced at our own costs and risks, likely for only a nominal return.
+Also no. At least, not a financial payment.
+This is an art journal, which will be produced at our own costs and risks, likely for only a nominal return.
 We recommend reading this article on why art journals typically don’t pay, as it gives (we think) a good explanation of the art journal landscape.
 All contributors will receive a complimentary copy of the journal.

 What types of visual art?